 That is, in fact, the patient’s profile fits the potential use of these medications.
 This will require more studies because we are, after all, not dealing with a healthy person, to begin with, or the doctor would not have considered a drug combination to treat them.
 Nor do we know enough about the COVID-19 yet to make clear decisions about that.

-Nevertheless, the fact that these two drugs, which are not anti-virals raises some other implications that need to be answered:
+Those additional issues withstanding, the fact that these two drugs that are not classified as anti-virals, raise some other implications that need to be answered:

 These are questions that need to be answered as soon as possible in light of the massive interruption that this coronavirus panic is having on our daily lives and economy.